The theatrical design process is broken, and I know how to fix it.

 The creative process is the first thing to get cut with small budgets.

 Every theater has space, capability, budget, or timeline limitations.
 Some theaters are up against many of these limitations all at once.
 These limitations have an advantage, though.
 Limitation breeds creativity, and a designer’s job is to find creative solutions.
-However, in most cases, the larger the limitation, the more of the design process is skipped.
-Producers often skip to providing some variation of “make the design minimal.”
-This direction sidesteps the creative process, thereby dismantling any potential creative solution.
-It removes the ability of the designer to do their job.
+However, in most cases, these limitations cause more of the design process to be skipped.
+Producers often solve this problem by providing some variation of the direction”make the design minimal.”
+This direction sidesteps the creative process, thereby dismantling any potential creative solutions.
+It removes the ability of the designer to take advantage of the limitations to find creative solutions.

 The design process is often relegated to side conversations adjacent to the practicalities of producing theater.

 Anyone who has ever produced theater knows that it’s hard.
 Theater professionals routinely combine all other art forms into a highly choreographed presentation involving artistic, technical, and logistic processes that, by any measure, could be considered impossible, each requiring a specialized skill set and expertise.
 Then they do it eight times every week.
 It’s truly amazing what theater makers can accomplish.
 So, it’s no wonder when teams get together to talk about it, they’re focused on the practicality of this production.
-Unfortunately, this means there’s no room in the conversation for exploration.
-There is no safe space to explore possibilities.
-When ideas are presented, the team immediately jumps to the practical problems of achieving those ideas.
+Unfortunately, this means there’s no room for design and artistic exploration in the conversation.
+There is no safe space to explore possibilities because when ideas are presented, the team immediately jumps to the practical problems of achieving those ideas.

 Designers often take on production tasks outside of their design scope.